flimflam-austin/hugo-cms-test/content/quick_reads/20201106-jo-jorgenson/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _“If the federal government weren’t so huge…such a behemoth of unimaginable size and power…we wouldn’t be so polarized and fighting over it.
-We need to return to state and local rule and get the fed out of our daily lives.”._
+      <blockquote><em>“If the federal government weren’t so huge…such a behemoth
+      of unimaginable size and power…we wouldn’t be so polarized and fighting over it.
+We need to return to state and local rule and get the fed out of our daily lives.”.</em></blockquote>
     citation: JO JORGENSEN
     _key: a86b5649d9be
   - order: 1
     useCheckmark: true
     body: >-
-      As the first woman to represent the Libertarian ticket, Jorgenson says her role in 2020 mattered.
+      <div><p>As the first woman to represent the Libertarian ticket, Jorgenson
+      says her role in 2020 mattered.
 Campaigning between teaching psych classes at Clemson University, Prof. Jorgenson is on track to get 1% of vote.
-      Analysts have differing opinions on which candidate this helped or hurt - read more on our source page.
+      Analysts have differing opinions on which candidate this helped or hurt - read more on our source page.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 5df955df46d3